-driving pulses is applied.
-As slightly elliptically polarized IR light made a stronger high-harmonic dipole modulation in both intensity and phase, as one grating in the focal plane through the transverse direction.
-Especially for Xe, even the third-order diffraction was clearly observed when HH radiation was driven with $\varepsilon{IR} = 0.8$ .
+the transverse direction.
+Especially for Xe, even the third-order diffraction was clearly observed when HH radiation was driven with $\varepsilon{IR} = 0.8$.
 The reason is that both amplitude and phase of high-harmonic dipole scale vary more rapidly with the driving field in a gas of smaller ionization potential.
-In Ar, the intensity of the first-order diffraction of HH contained 91 % of the total harmonic yield when driven with $\varepsilon{IR} = 0.9$ , whereas the energy ratio of the first order dropped to 83 % when driven with $\varepsilon{IR}$ = 0.8.
-In Kr (Xe), the energy ratio decreased from 83 % (80 %) to 73 % (70 %) using $\varepsilon{IR} = 0.9$ and $\varepsilon{IR} = 0.8$ , respectively.
-Besides, the resulting EUV radiation became more linearly polarized.
+In Ar, the intensity of the first-order diffraction of HH contained 91 % of the total harmonic yield when driven with $\varepsilon{IR} = 0.9$, whereas the energy ratio of the first order dropped to 83 % when driven with $\varepsilon{IR} = 0.8$.
+In Kr (Xe), the energy ratio decreased from 83 % (80 %) to 73 % (70 %) using $\varepsilon{IR} = 0.9$ and $\varepsilon{IR} = 0.8$, respectively.
+In contrast, the resulting EUV radiation became more linearly polarized.
 On comparing these results, the EUV ellipticity in Xe was always the least.

-About the beam profiles of the first diffraction order, the divergence of the emitted harmonics varied little with IR ellipticity $\varepsilon{IR}$ .
+About the beam profiles of the first diffraction order, the divergence of the emitted harmonics varied little with IR ellipticity ε{IR} .
 We refer the reader's attention to the divergence comparison of HH in varied gaseous species.
 The divergence of HH radiation was observed to increase in the order Ar, Kr, Xe.
 This observation also shows a satisfactory agreement with the conclusion from the main text.
-Because both $q{eff}$ and $\alpha$ are larger for Xe (Fig. 3 in the main text), a Gaussian profile of the fundamental would produce the HH emission of smaller size, together with a larger wavefront divergence (a larger phase advance shift) in Xe among them.
+Because both q{eff} and α are larger for Xe (Fig. 3 in the main text), a Gaussian profile of the fundamental would produce the HH emission of smaller size, together with a larger wavefront divergence (a larger phase advance shift) in Xe among them.